Difference Between CMOS and BIOS

 However, when the current trajectory changes faster, the transistors get hotter.
 This property limits the speed at which microprocessors may work.

-The CMOS is often powered by a coin-sized CR2032 cell battery known as the CMOS battery.
+The CMOS is powered by a coin-sized CR2032 cell battery known as the CMOS battery.

 Most CMOS batteries will survive the life of a motherboard, up to ten years in most situations, but may need to be changed depending on how the device is utilized.

-A dead or failing CMOS battery is characterized by incorrect or sluggish system date and time, as well as the loss of BIOS settings.
+A dead or failing CMOS battery is characterized by incorrect or sluggish system date and time and the loss of BIOS settings.
 It is as simple as changing out the dead one with a fresh one to replace them.

 What is BIOS?